lino-framework/lino/docs/tutorials/human/index.rst

 He or she

-We'll reuse the same files for another little lessan about :ref:`lino.tutorial.pisa`.
+We'll reuse the same files for another little lesson about :ref:`lino.tutorial.pisa`.